react-ui-org/react-ui/README.md

 Why another UI library?
 Because we couldn't find any library that would meet these requirements:

-- **🎨 Full control over design.** Hundreds of CSS custom properties allow you to customize the design of your app without touching any JS.
+- **🎨 Full control over design, from design tokens to components.** Hundreds of CSS custom properties allow you to customize the design of your app without touching JS.

 - **📦 Smart defaults, out of the box.** Create rapid prototypes that look great with no additional effort.